Chair: John O'Keefe (2021-2023)

 This course will deal with a number of questions as they are addressed primarily by the doctrine of providence: How can one reconcile the teaching that God is the source of all that is and guides nature and history to its divine end with an evolutionary world view?
 How can human beings change the climate if God is all powerful and the source of all that is?
 What is the relationship of God to creation?
 While the course takes up the question of providence in relationship to human and non-human agency, it also reflects on the human being and her freedom and social responsibility in light of the fact that human beings have become geological agents, destabilizing planetary systems (most especially the climate system) with effects that will play out on geological time scales of tens of thousands to possibly millions of years.
 P: One Magis core Philosophical Ideas course, One Magis Core The Christian Tradition course, One Magis Core The Biblical Tradition course.

 THL 309.
-Ultimate Questions: African Theology.
+Ultimate Questions: African Christianity.
 3 credits.

 This course offers an introduction to African Christian theology.
-Topics include African traditional religion and the history of Christianity in Africa; modern theological perspectives on God, Christology, liturgy & inculturation; and contemporary ecclesiological challenges (e.g., church and state, violence and reconciliation, poverty, patriarchy, and dialogue with Islam).
-P: Christian Tradition, Biblical Tradition, Philosophical Ideas.
+Topics include African traditional religion and the history of Christianity in Africa; modern theological perspectives on God, Christology, liturgy & enculturation; and contemporary ecclesiological challenges (e.g., church and state, violence and reconciliation, poverty, patriarchy, and dialogue with Islam).
+Prereq: Magis Christian Tradition course, Magis Biblical Tradition course, Magis Philosophical Ideas.

 THL 315.
 Ultimate Questions: Theology of Christian Marriage.
 3 credits.